Edgar Allan Poe Cottage: Relocation

-The cottage's immediate use following the Poe family is uncertain; however, it was reported to be occupied by an 'old southern lady'.
-In 1874, an article by M. J. Lamb published in Appleton's Journal described a pilgrimage to the site and noted the cottage was "dreadfully out of repair".
+The cottage's immediate use following the Poe family is uncertain; however, it was reportedly occupied by an 'old southern lady'.
+In 1874, an article by M. J. Lamb published in Appletons’ Journal described a pilgrimage to the site and noted the cottage was "dreadfully out of repair".
 The cottage was sold at auction in 1889 for $775 to William Fearing Gill in the first step of preservation after the Parks Department found it to be too expensive a proposition with rent approximately four times what Poe paid.
 Gill would later become Poe's first American biographer.

 In 1895, the New York Shakespeare Society purchased the Cottage for use as a headquarters with the promise that it would be maintained in the condition in which Poe used it.
 However, concerns about any move of the cottage sprung up almost immediately.
-An article titled "Shall We Save the Poe Cottage at Fordham" was published in The Review of Reviews in 1896, urging the New York State Legislature to act on preserving the home with endorsements from Theodore Roosevelt, Hamlin Garland, William Dean Howells, Rudyard Kipling, Thomas Wentworth Higginson, Henry Cabot Lodge, Horace Scudder and others.
+An article titled "Shall We Save the Poe Cottage at Fordham" was published in the Review of Reviews in 1896, urging the New York State Legislature to act on preserving the home with endorsements from Theodore Roosevelt, Hamlin Garland, William Dean Howells, Rudyard Kipling, Thomas Wentworth Higginson, Henry Cabot Lodge, Horace Scudder and others.

 In 1905, it was announced that $100,000 had been authorized by the state legislature for the restoration of the cottage and creation of a park in which to house the cottage after the owners were reported to be denying visitors access to the cottage.
 The restoration and park creation were not without complaint, and many felt the money would be better spent on other ventures and further that the cottage's authenticity would be lost if it were to be moved.
 The decision to move was finally made in 1910 and on November 13, 1913, Poe Cottage in Poe Park was dedicated at the corner of Kingsbridge Road and the Grand Concourse.
 In 1922, further reconstruction was undertaken by the New York Historical Society to restore the cottage to its original condition.